Serverless computing is a hot topic in software architecture – but is it just another overhyped tech-buzzword?

-With serverless you can easily manage resources in the cloud and reduce costs considerably.
+With serverless platforms, you can easily manage resources in the cloud and reduce costs considerably.

 Clouds like AWS, Google Cloud or Azure enable you to pay only for features you really use and, in most cases, you can use a free plan option to build a fully working MVP.